teastainedhouse/bookbinding-imposition/README.md

 | Tabloid Extra (12" x 18") | 9" x 12"             |
 | Super B (13" x 19")      | 9.5" x 13"           |

-### Recommended Workflow
+### Recommended workflow

-1. Create (or download) the original PDF with the correct page sizes.
+1. Create (or download) the original PDF with the desired page size.
    1. or use the size as-is, i.e. if the start PDF is alerady designed in letter size and you then run it through the imposer you'll have larger margins but it'll still work fine.
 2. Run PDF through this imposer